The shareholder commons

 SEEKs TO CATALYZE

 As a small, non-profit organization, our role is to convene and catalyze, helping diversified shareholders to optimize their portfolio returns by reprioritizing their activism to put social and environmental systems first.
-We recognize the imperative to work collectively with all in this ecosystem, and invite you to get involved in any way you can.
+We recognize the imperative to work collectively in this ecosystem, and invite you to get involved in any way you can.

 Investors can’t maximize their returns without addressing the social and environmental costs that portfolio companies externalize.
 We help institutional investors to preserve resources vital to long-term performance by encouraging companies to pursue business strategies that don’t impose social and environmental costs on the rest of their portfolios.